replicatedhq/replicated-docs/docs/reference/cron-expressions.md

 @every DURATION
 ```

-Replace `DURATION` with a string that is accepted by [time.ParseDuration](http://golang.org/pkg/time/#ParseDuration).
+Replace `DURATION` with a string that is accepted by [time.ParseDuration](http://golang.org/pkg/time/#ParseDuration), with the exception of seconds.
+Seconds are not supported.

-#### Limitations

-- Seconds are not supported.

-- The interval does not include the job runtime.
-For example, if a job is scheduled to run every 10 minutes, and the job takes 4 minutes to run, there will be 6 minutes of idle time between each run.
+As with standard cron expressions, the interval does not include the job runtime.
+For example, if a job is scheduled to run every 10 minutes, and the job takes 4 minutes to run, there are 6 minutes of idle time between each run.

 ## Examples